emissary-ingress/emissary/docs/docs/guides/filter-guide.md

 * Add custom Authorization headers
 * Validate an incoming request fits an OpenAPI specification before passing the request to a target service

-Ambassador support these use cases by allowing you to execute custom logic in `Filters`.
+Ambassador supports these use cases by allowing you to execute custom logic in `Filters`.
 Filters are written in Golang, and managed by Ambassador Pro.

 ## A sample filter